rnapier/cocoaphony-blog/source/_posts/2013-12-27-brute-forcing-passwords.markdown

 By design, most of the time required to test a password in RNCryptor is spent converting the password into a key using [PBKDF2](http://en.wikipedia.org/wiki/PBKDF2).
 PBKDF2 is is designed to be slow specifically to make brute forcing difficult.
-RNCryptor is uses 10,000 iterations to convert the password into a key.
+RNCryptor uses 10,000 iterations to convert the password into a key.
 How long that takes to calculate depends on your machine, so we need to define some unit that we will measure our attack in.
 Since I happen to have one in front of me, we're going to use "one core of an Early 2011 MacBook Pro" as the unit.

 There are a couple of things to keep in mind when choosing this unit.
-First, you need to think in terms of what hardware your attacker is going to use against you, not the hardware you used in encrypt in the first place.
+First, you need to think in terms of what hardware your attacker is going to use against you, not the hardware you used to encrypt.
 So think at least in terms of desktops and servers, not iPhones.
 Second, remember that the proper unit is a "core," not a system.
 PBKDF2 can't be computed in parallel, but the attacker can easily spread many different PKBDF2 computations over as many cores as available.
 That said, it doesn't really matter what the unit is; we just need a way to describe attacker resources.

 How long does it take one unit to test one password?
-With the current version of the RNCryptor data format, this is dependent on the length of the ciphertext.
-But the v4 data format will remove this dependency, so the majority of the time is in the PBKDF2 iterations.
+With the current version of the RNCryptor data format, it's dependent on the length of the ciphertext.
+But the v4 data format will remove this overhead, so we'll assume almost all the time is in the PBKDF2 iterations.

 We could write a function to time this by hand, but Common Crypto provides [`CCCalibratePBKDF()`](http://www.opensource.apple.com/source/CommonCrypto/CommonCrypto-60049/include/CommonKeyDerivation.h)